 You can even display this social media recognition on your office’s digital displays to make sure the whole team sees it.

-17. Make Them Part Of The Decision Making Process
+17. Make Them A Part Of The Decision Making Process

 Your employees are amazing people with undisclosed talents.
 Some are great artists while some spend their time doing charity work.

 Why not recognize these incredible non-work achievements in front of their peers?